pip-services/pip-services-docs/content/en/dart/container/containers/_index.md

     and controls their lifecycle using various configurations.

     In addition, it contains the ProcessContainer class, which represents a system process.
-It receives its configuration file via the command line, and creates a container, starts it, reads its configuration, recreates objects, and runs them.
+It receives its configuration file via the command line, creates a container, starts it, reads its configuration, recreates objects, and runs them.
     After pressing ctrl-c, the process container turns off and destroys the objects.